 *Note: you can only invest “earned” income in the Roth IRA.

 Decide where to open a Roth IRA account

 Most financial institutions offer some kind of Roth IRA.
 Big banks like BofA offer CD and Money Market IRA options.
-These are very safe, but the rates are quite low.
+These are very safe, but the rates are pathetically low.
 Personally, I don’t see the point of investing in these accounts.
 The big advantage of the Roth IRA is you won’t have to pay tax on the gain.
-If you are only making 1% (current rate) a year from your investment, the tax saving will be very small.
+If you only make 1% a year from your investment, the tax saving will be negligible.
 I think it’s better to take a bit more risk and invest in the stock market with a brokerage especially if you are young and have over 20 years before retirement.

 You can open an account at any brokerage, but I recommend a low fee online brokerage.
-I use Firstrade because their fees are low.
-I have been pretty happy with them so I don’t feel the need to change brokerages.
-Their customer service is also quite good.
+I use Firstrade because their fees are very low.
+I used them for years and their customer service is quite good.
 I have been able to get help on the phone whenever I need it.
 New investors should pay close attention to the mutual fund transaction fee when opening a new brokerage account.
-The mutual fund transaction fee is usually quite a bit higher than the stock transaction fee.
-For example, Ameritrade charges $49.99 to trade no load mutual funds.
-Firstrade charges only $9.95.
-It is still one of the lowest mutual fund transaction fees I’ve seen.
+The mutual fund transaction fee is usually much higher than the stock transaction fee.
+For example, Ameritrade charges $49.99 to trade no-load mutual funds.
+Firstrade now charges $0.
+You can’t beat that.

 Fees at Firstrade